How to declare a major or minor in Music

-Advising is the joint responsibility of the student and the assigned faculty advisor.
-Although this responsibility is shared, it is ultimately the student's responsibility to seek the assistance of his/her advisor and to utilize the information contained within the Undergraduate Catalog, this Guidebook, and the appropriate Student Program Notification and Evaluation Form.
-Music-minor students are jointly advised by their primary advisor and the Chair of the Department of Music.
+Incoming Freshman Music Majors will be assigned an advisor in the Advising Center through 45 credit hours, and a faculty mentor will be assigned to mentor the student through the various requirements of the Music major.
+Advising is the joint responsibility of the student and the assigned advisor and faculty mentor.
+Although this responsibility is shared, it is ultimately the student's responsibility to seek the assistance of his/her advisor and faculty mentor, and to utilize the information contained within the Undergraduate Catalog, this Guidebook, and the appropriate Student Program Notification and Evaluation Form.
+Students minoring in music are jointly advised by their primary advisor and the Music Program Coordinator.

-The Chair of the Department of Music, prior to the pre-registration period, provides further assistance with advising and registration.
+The Music Program Coordinator and/or Music Faculty Mentor, prior to the pre-registration period, provides further assistance with advising and registration.
 This meeting is dedicated to helping students with the planning of their course schedules for the upcoming semester.
-All Registration Forms require the signature of the assigned faculty advisor or the Chair of the Department of Music before the Office of the Registrar can process them.
+The Music Faculty Mentor must sign off on the student's schedule before the student can enroll, so it's important that mentorship meetings occur prior to advisement.
 The information listed below will help the new music student to get started.

-- All new and transfer students planning to major or minor in music must audition for the music faculty on the principal performing instrument or voice and be evaluated and advised for placement in a program prior to the their first semester of study.
+- All new and transfer students planning to major or minor in music must audition for the Music faculty on the principal performing instrument or voice and be evaluated and advised for placement in a program prior to the their first semester of study.

-- Students must register for Principal Applied (the principal performing instrument or voice) each term offered until the appropriate number of credit hours have been earned in MUSC 2600 and MUSC 4600.
+- Students must register for Principal Applied (the principal performing instrument or voice) each semester offered until the appropriate number of credit hours have been earned in MUSC 2600 and MUSC 4600.
 Students enroll in Principal Applied at the 2600 level (Freshman and Sophomore), and after successful completion of the level-change examination, 4600 level (Junior and Senior).